Important Information for Transfer students (F-1 visa holders) within the United States

 ARRIVING ON CAMPUS

-If you submitted documentation to the admissions counselor prior to your admissions that indicated you met one of the criteria outlined on the UDM Website or, if you bring passing TOEFL or IELTS scores to the Campus with you when you report to ISO, you will be immediately allowed to meet with an academic advisor to register for academic coursework.
-Otherwise, we will provide you the required English proficiency testing via the ACT Compass ESL test and register you according to the test results.
+If you submitted documentation to the admissions counselor prior to your admissions that indicated you met one of the criteria outlined on the UDM Website or, if you bring passing TOEFL or IELTS scores to the Campus with you when you report to ISO, you will be exempt from taking the ESL placement test.
+Otherwise, we will provide you the required English proficiency testing via the ACT Compass ESL test and register you to the American Language and Culture Program according to the test results.

 ARRANGING FOR HOUSING AND FINANCIAL MATTERS